Options Bitcoin

 How to use market data BTC options?

-Options market Bitcoin — is a decentralized "insurance" system where traders buy the right to buy (call) or sell (put) BTC at a fixed price on a specific date.
-Open interest by strike, Put/Call Ratio, and Max Pain provide unique insight into which price levels are considered "key" by major market participants.
+Options market Bitcoin — the market's "insurance" system: traders buy the right to buy (call) or sell (put) BTC at a fixed price on a specific date.
+Open interest by strike, Put/Call Ratio, and Max Pain indicate which price levels major participants consider key—and what they're hedging against.

-Max Pain — the price at which the majority of option holders (based on total volume) will lose the maximum amount at expiration.
-Max Pain theory suggests that the market is often "attracted" to this level before the expiration date—market makers hedge positions to minimize payouts.
-Every last Friday of the month, the market BTC contracts expire Deribit for billions of dollars.
+Max Pain — the price at which most option holders (based on total volume) lose the most at expiration.
+Theory suggests that the market is often "attracted" to this level before the expiration date: market makers hedge their positions to minimize payouts.
+The longer the expiration, the more pronounced the effect.

 Key Metrics of the Options Market BTC